ssdev-95/discover-challenges/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-> All challenges here were made using VueJS, clone it at your own risk
+> All challenges here were made using VueJS, clone it at your own risk.

 > Don't jump step if you're a beginner :D